kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Document Controller**

 `document:mCreate`, `document:mCreateOrReplace`, `document:mReplace`, `document:mUpdate`:
-  - does not returns a partial error if some writes fail
+  - does not returns a partial error if some action fail
   - returns two arrays: `successes` and `errors` that contains successful and failed document writes

 `document:mDelete`:
-  - does not returns a partial error if some deletions fail
+  - does not returns a partial error if some action fail
-  - returns two arrays: `deleted` and `errors` that contains deleted document ids and failed deletions
+  - returns two arrays: `successes` that contains the deleted document IDs and `errors` that contains error objects

 `document:mGet`:
-  - does not returns a partial error if some documents cannot be found
+  - does not returns a partial error if some action fail
-  - documents not found can be identified in the `hits` array with the boolean `found` property
+  - returns two arrays: `successes` that contains document content and `errors` that contains not found document IDs

 ### Remove the CLI